Who knew that the whole world would be so fond of the Kyoto-style cold-brew coffee

 - Whole beans vs. Pre-grounds: Both have their pros and cons.
 However, it is much easier and free of cost to buy whole beans and grind them at home than to buy pre-ground coffee beans.

 - Suitable Roast Type: I suggest you prioritize” your likes and tastes.
 If you like the taste of cold brew without milk and cream, then medium roast coffee beans will give you the best taste.
 And if you want your cold brew with milk or cream, you’ll find dark roast best suited to your preferences.
-However, avoid light roast for a cold brew; they may weaken your cold brew.
+However, avoid light roasts for a cold brew; they may weaken your cold brew.

 - Grind Size: Medium to coarse grind is the best choice for making cold brew coffee.